Fare compliance and fines

 Fines and cautions

-If you are issued with an official caution or fine notice, it will generally be mailed to your residential address within 7–10 days of your interaction with the Authorised Officer or Police.
+- If issued with an official caution or a fine notice, it will generally be mailed to your residential address within 7–10 days.

-Pay your fine
+Pay your fine online

 Pay your fine before the due date to avoid an additional overdue fee of $65 (for an adult) or $25 (for a minor under 18).